-Cedars serves adults with intellectual and developmental disabilities, starting (in most cases) at age 22 .
+Cedars serves adults with developmental disabilities, starting (in most cases) at age 22 .

 Admissions to Cedars programs includes an assessment process to determine if our services are a good fit for the individual.